CamDavidsonPilon/lifelines/docs/Time varying survival regression.rst

     | 2|   0| 1.6|
     +--+----+----+

 where ``time`` is the duration from the entry event.
 Here we see subject 1 had a change in their ``var2`` covariate at the end of time 4 and at the end of time 8.
-We can use ``add_covariate_to_timeline`` to fold the covariate dataset into the original dataset.
+We can use :func:`lifelines.utils.add_covariate_to_timeline` to fold the covariate dataset into the original dataset.

 .. code:: python